 These consider the risks your client may face on return to their country.
 Where there is insufficient evidence in the public domain, a country expert opinion can add value to your client’s case by, for instance, identifying the lack of support services and healthcare, protection issues, any stigma/ discrimination they may face, access to the labour market, both regular and irregular, and the risk they may face destitution and be vulnerable to re-trafficking or other types of exploitation.

 An advisor will, of course, have to decide whether to instruct a country expert, usually at the appeal stage of a case.
-But before doing so, they should ensure that they have, at least, a good overview of the country information so that they can actively engage with their expert and, where necessary, seek amendments to the draft expert report.
+But before doing so, they should ensure that they have, at least, a good overview of the relevant country information so that they can actively engage with their expert, ask the right questions when instructing them and, where necessary, seek amendments to the draft report.

-Where there are credibility issues in the case, a country expert can also show that your client’s account is consistent with what happens in their country of origin.
+Where there are credibility issues in the case, a country expert can also show that your client’s account is consistent with what happens in that country.

 These diagnose any relevant mental and physical health problems, and scarring, and the extent to which they may corroborate your client’s account (using the principles of the Istanbul Protocol); also identifying any healthcare needs, and explaining why, because of your client’s ill health, they remain vulnerable and at risk of being re-exploited.